More Than Somewhat – The Very Best of Steve Harley: Release

-More Than Somewhat was released by EMI Music on CD in the UK and Europe.
+More Than Somewhat was released by EMI on CD in the UK and Europe on 23 March 1998.
 The album received its first digital release on 1 March 2003 and was re-issued on CD by Phantom Import Distribution/EMI Music Distribution in 2004.

 In 2000, the compilation was re-issued across Europe by Disky under the new title Best of the 70's.
 Another re-issue by Disky followed in 2005, but in the Netherlands only, as The Ultra Selection.

 Critical reception

-On its release, Bob Eborall of the Ealing Leader wrote, "A compilation from the artist who has been touring the country including 'Come Up and See Me'.
+Upon its release, Bob Eborall of the Ealing Leader wrote, "A compilation from the artist who has been touring the country including 'Come Up and See Me'.
 Steve has also written the sleeve notes, making it a must for his fans.
 He is still an artist to reckon with."
 Neil McKay of Sunday Life stated, "Great glam singles from his brief 70s heyday succumb to later navel gazing material."
+Music Week concluded that the compilation was "best left to die-hard fans", with the reviewer remarking, "It is still a pleasure to hear some of the tracks on this compilation, but Harley's back catalogue is best visited selectively.
+'Make Me Smile', 'Judy Teen' and 'Mr. Soft' sound just as catchy, in an irretrievably Seventies kind of way, but Harley's naive rendition starts to grate fairly soon."